Skip to main content

 // variable2: 2

-On PRODUCTION environment
+On a PRODUCTION environment:

-const sampleConfig = this.app.getConfig('sample');
+const sampleConfig = this.app.getConfig("sample");

 // variable1: 1,